telerik/fiddler-everywhere-docs/get-started/quickstart-windows.md

 * First, you will go through the installation and configuration steps.
 * Next, you'll create a Fiddler account so that you can move on to effectively using the web-debugging tool.
-* Then, you will learn how to capture, inspect, and modify traffic as well as share the sessions with collaborators.
+* Finally, you will learn how to capture, inspect, and modify traffic.
-* Finally, you will deep-dive into the HTTP proxy client and create API requests with the API Composer and mock server responses.

 ## Prerequisites